 - Don’t create an automation island (or silo).
 Link up with and exploit any corporate automation strategies, policies, technologies, and people.
 And don’t try to reinvent the wheel here and thus create unnecessary business costs.

 - Don’t neglect the people aspects of automation.
-Firstly, the need for suitably skilled people to both manage and to work with the automation.
-Secondly, recognize that the successful use of automation will require a shift in organizational culture.
+First, the need for suitably skilled people to both manage and to work with the automation.
+Second, recognize that the successful use of automation will require a shift in organizational culture.

 - Don’t overlook enterprise service management automation opportunities.
 If you’re automating IT service desk and ITSM capabilities, and have also extended the use of ITSM outside of IT, then ensure that your automation plans also extend to these other business functions.